CPNV-DGS-VIRT2/VIRT2/README.md

 ```
 .\README.md - This document
+.\README-Complete.md - README + Wiki on the same MD File

 .\wrapper-virt2.py - Wrapper script to execute in the proxmox VM

 .\ansible\ - Contains the playbooks and inventory files for each container